The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Investors in real estate investment trusts (REITs) have been hit hard as the Federal Reserve has aggressively raised interest rates.
+Investors in real estate investment trusts (REITs) were hit hard as the Federal Reserve has aggressively raised interest rates in 2022 and 2023.
 REITs invest in real estate, lease it to tenants and trade on the stock market like a stock.
 They’re a favorite with investors because of their high dividends and strong record of growth.

 The Vanguard Real Estate Index Fund ETF was pummeled in 2022, even more so than the Standard & Poor’s 500, whereas it’s typically less volatile.
 This underperformance may be surprising, too, since this index has often outperformed the S&P 500 over long periods.

 However, REITs may be poised for a rebound in 2024 after the Fed decided to keep interest rates steady in December 2023 and indicated rate cuts are on the horizon.
 That’s good news, because rising rates hurt the value of REITs’ real estate.

 Now might seem like a good time to buy REITs, but there are a few common mistakes investors would be wise to avoid, especially if the economy faces volatility in the future.

 Investing is all about buying low and selling higher.
 So when the market drops substantially, as it did in 2022, you want to evaluate whether you’re selling only because the REIT has gone down or because you think it’s going to fall further due to fundamentals.

 A REIT stock price builds in the expectations of potentially millions of investors, who are looking at all kinds of data (vacancies, economic growth, tenant problems and many more) to determine their best guess at the value of the business.
 While the price can always move later, it often takes new information to shift investors’ view of the REIT.